-- You’ll have an entire Creativity Workshop to yourself for one ‘semester’.
+- One-to-one coaching is like getting an entire Creativity Workshop to yourself.

 - Previous clients can come back for shorter refreshers any time.